huggingface/hub-docs/docs/hub/repositories.md

 - Transferring a repository from user A to user B.

 If these are use cases you need help with, please send us an email at **website at huggingface.co**.

-### Dealing with large files

-Do you have files larger than 10MB?
-Those files should be tracked with `git-lfs`.
-When you use Hugging Face to create a repository, we automatically provide a list of common file extensions for these files in `.gitattributes`, which `git-lfs` uses to efficiently track changes to your large files.
-However, you might need to add new extensions if your file types are not already handled.
-You can do so with `git lfs track "*.your_extension"`.

 ## Best practices